citrushack/Citrushack2021/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## 3rd Party Packages in Use

+- what-input (used to remove default border box on click)
+- react-scroll (used to scroll to each section by navbar)
+- react-accessible-accordion (used for the accordion section)